Reading Room Policies

 - No food, drinks, or pens are allowed in the Reading Room.

-- Create a Special Collections Request System (SCRS) account during (or before) your first visit and read the “Rules for Handling Materials” notice in the Reading Room.
+- Create a Special Collections Request System account during (or before) your first visit and read the “Guidelines for Handling Materials” notice in the Reading Room.

 - With very few exceptions, materials may not be taken out of the building.

 - Some materials are stored offsite and require advance notice for retrieval.

 - Unprocessed materials may not be used without a curator's permission.